 When are we going to wake up and see that moving away from God as a nation is threatening its very existence?

 His law (the ten commandments) covered everything we needed to function as a nation.
-Just as it helped Israel to move away from the time of Judges, it will help us to be a great nation again – under God!
+Our forefathers were savvy enough to base US law upon them.
+And, just as it helped Israel to move away from the time of Judges, these basic laws will help us to be a great nation again – under God!

 We can do this – one person at a time.
-If we will each ask God to keep His Spirit strong within us as individuals, we can bring our country back.
-Pray for our leaders.
-Pray for other cultures so they can discover the light He offers.
-God will help if we only ask.
+If we will ask God to keep His Spirit strong within us as individuals, we can bring our country back.
+Pray for our leaders, and the leaders of other nations.
+Pray for other cultures to help them discover the light Jesus Christ offers.
+God helped Israel come back from their falling away.
+He will help us too — if we only ask.

 Love in Christ